Skip to content

 These estates suit couples who want a whole property for a weekend at a controlled spend, and who accept that affordable in France still means a real budget once catering, vendors, and travel are added.
 The dry-hire venues suit couples comfortable building a vendor team, often with a planner.
 The all-inclusive venues suit couples who want one figure and minimal sourcing.

-They suit less well a couple wanting the cheapest possible single-day hall hire with no accommodation, or a very large guest list at the lowest band, where only Domaine d'Essendiéras reaches 250 and a few others pass 130.
+They suit less well a couple wanting the cheapest possible single-day hall hire with no accommodation, or a very large guest list at the lowest band, where only a handful of estates reach into the hundreds.
 Match the sleeping cap and booking model to your plan before the price.

 Value tips